-- the ISO 4210:2014 standards for bicycles and BS EN15194:2017 (excluding the requirement for the provision of a user manual) for electric pedal assist bicycles.
-Certificates are required for each new model of bike as they are added to the fleet - Specialist schemes using alternative bikes such as cargo-bikes are required to show relevant UK safety certification. - Front bike light should be compliant with either: If a constant light, then it should be compliant with BS6102-3.
-If it is a flashing light, then it should be compliant with Road Vehicle Lighting Regulations - Regulation 13(g), and ISO6742-1:2015 Clause 4.2. - Each bike to be identifiable e.g.: numbered
+- the ISO 4210:2014 standards for bicycles and / or BS EN15194:2017 (excluding the requirement for the provision of a user manual) for electric pedal assist bicycles.
+Certificates are required for each new model of bike as they are added to the fleet, - Front bike light should be compliant with either: If a constant light, then it should be compliant with BS6102-3.
+If it is a flashing light, then it should be compliant with Road Vehicle Lighting Regulations Regulation 13(g), and ISO6742-1:2015 Clause 4.2. - Each bike to be identifiable e.g.: numbered.